Title: Picking Up the Pieces

 “Because he seems to see stuff people miss.
 Like we did in this,” Gibbs explained dryly.
 “Tony pulled up some population growth figures… We can expect to grow by at least ten to fifteen percent per year for a while.
 So we will, more than likely, need those cells.
 And the military can use them to house some of their morons, not just the civilian population.
 He also suggested that we add some stairs between each floor in case of power outages.
 Those transporters are great, but if the power is shut off, we’re stuck.”

 The two civilian cops look at the space and nod.
-The realization of their new home setting in.
+The realization of their new home set in.
 This wasn’t a temporary thing.
 This was indeed forever.
 Turning back to the design on their little computer, Mac took a harder look at the design.
 If he was going to get to design his ideal police station, he was going to make sure that it was better than his last one.

 Carson Beckett was busy.
 He had too many people to integrate into his expanded medical department, with even more supplies to store.
 One of the doctors he had gotten from the SGC, Keller, was fresh from her internship year and as green as grass.
 The rest were seasoned hands at from various hospitals around the world, but he really wanted to talk to Lam.
 From what he had gotten from his expanded staff meeting, she was on the Apollo.